-Conservation easements are a type of binding legal agreement that is enacted to restrict the development of a certain area of land.
+Conservation Easements are a type of binding legal agreement that is enacted to restrict the development of a certain area of land.
 This type of agreement is usually concluded between the person who holds the land and another party, normally the Federal government.
-It is an agreement that must be notarized with an official legal document in order to be binding.
-The act must be entered into the public record as a Deed of Conservation Easement.
-It cannot be entered into via an oral or "handshake" agreement.
+It is an agreement which must be notarized with an official legal document in order to be binding.
+The act must be entered into public record as a Deed of Conservation Easement.
+It cannot be entered into via an oral or “handshake” agreement.

 Who Benefits From Conservation Easements?

 There are many reasons why a conservation easement may benefit the land holder as well as the public.
 For example, a certain area may be set aside as the future site of an historic or National Park area.
 It may be reserved by the Federal government as an area for future research or development.
 In any case, once granted, the status of conservation easement will restrict any future development of the land in question.
 This restriction will remain in force unless and until a mutually beneficial agreement is reached between the two parties.

 Can A Conservation Easement Qualify You For a Tax Deduction?

 Conservation easements can, in some cases, qualify the owner of the land in question for a tax deduction.
 The circumstances under which this may occur include, but are not limited to, the following:

 - If the land will be used for educational purposes.

 - If the land will be used for recreational purposes.